vk-cs/terraform-provider-vkcs/docs/resources/vkcs_networking_port_secgroup_associate.md

 ---
 layout: "vkcs"
-page_title: "VKCS: vkcs_networking_port_secgroup_associate"
+page_title: "vkcs: networking_port_secgroup_associate"
 description: |-
-  Manages a V2 port's security groups within OpenStack.
+  Manages a port's security groups within VKCS.
 ---

 # vkcs\_networking\_port\_secgroup\_associate

-Manages a V2 port's security groups within OpenStack.
-Useful, when the port was created not by Terraform (e.g. Manila or LBaaS).
+Manages a port's security groups within VKCS.
+Useful, when the port was created not by Terraform.
 It should not be used, when the port was created directly within Terraform.

 When the resource is deleted, Terraform doesn't delete the port, but unsets the